Luke-ebbis/Luke-ebbis.github.io/_portfolio/sorgone poster.md

   - "Poster"
 ---

 At the HAN, to finalise the plant biotechnology course, I had to present a poster.
 For this assignment, we had to come up with a novel biotechnology concept and present it.
 Since I worked with *Sorghum bicolor* in the lab before, I knew that the plant has the ability to exude chemicals to control the soil microbiome, and plants growing around it.
-This is called allopathy.
+This is called _allopathy_.
+The benefits I envisioned are outlined below.

-To me, it seemed like a fun idea to over express the mechanism that causes the allopathy, sorgoleone production.
-So I designed a concept cloning strategy to alter the production of this phytochemical:

 <img src='/images/sorghone_summary.png'>